-In accordance with a resolution of the 2022 Annual General Meeting, Cella Vision's Nomination Committee ahead of the 2023 Annual General Meeting shall consist of one representative of each of the four largest shareholders in terms of voting rights at the end of July 2022.
+In accordance with a resolution of the 2023 Annual General Meeting, CellaVision's Nomination Committee ahead of the 2024 Annual General Meeting shall consist of one representative of each of the four largest shareholders in terms of voting rights at the end of July 2023.
 The Chair of the Board convenes the first meeting of the Nomination Committee and is co-opted to the meetings of the Nomination Committee.
-The composition of the Nomination Committee was announced through press release on November 25, 2022.
+The composition of the Nomination Committee was announced through press release on October 31, 2023.
 The members of the Nomination Committee and the shareholders who appointed them is presented in the table to the right.
-The chair of the Nomination Committee ahead of the 2023 Annual General Meeting is Emil Hjalmarsson.
+The chair of the Nomination Committee ahead of the 2024 Annual General Meeting is Emil Hjalmarsson.

-In 2022 the Nomination Committee held three meetings as well as a number of email and telephone contacts.
-The Nomination Committee proposals are presented, in addition to the press release, in the notice to attend the 2023 Annual General Meeting and are also available on the company's website together with an explanatory statement concerning the proposed Board of Directors.
+In 2023 the Nomination Committee held four meetings as well as a number of email and telephone contacts.
+The Nomination Committee proposals are presented in the notice to attend the 2024 Annual General Meeting and are also available on the company's website together with an explanatory statement concerning the proposed Board of Directors.